AI in Logistics: Real-World Use Cases, Benefits, ROI and Challenges

 Short answer: Yes, but not overnight, and not without work.

 The role of AI in logistics ROI is real, but it’s not some magic formula where you plug in a tool on Monday and cut your costs in half by Friday.
 It’s a layered return, earned in stages.
 And it depends heavily on how well your company is set up to implement it.
+AI development cost is part of that equation too — it varies widely depending on scope, from a single point-solution chatbot to a full forecasting pipeline, so it's worth sizing before you commit to a timeline.

 Let’s unpack what kind of value companies are actually seeing and what it takes to get there.